gvanastasov/example-node-manual-tls/README.md

 > Server and client are using port 3000, if that is not available for you, just pass an arg `cmd -- --port=x`, and of course make sure you start the server and connect the client on that very same port...

+> You can review your server cert information via `openssl x509 -in server-cert.pem -text -noout`

 ## The play (ping-pong):

 Phase 1: three-way handshake, which is a process used to establish a connection between two devices on a network.